Questions & Answers About JDinteractive

 Can a law student from another law school transfer to the online program?

-Transfer applications for the JDi Program are welcome and are considered on a case by case basis.
+Transfer applications for the JDi program are welcome and are considered on a case by case basis.
 For more information on the transfer process please visit our transfer information page.

 Can Syracuse law students transfer between the online and residential J.D. programs?

-Students are eligible to apply to transfer from JDinteractive to the residential law program at Syracuse, although students’ financial arrangements may be different.
+Students are eligible to apply to transfer from JDi to the residential law program at Syracuse, although students’ financial arrangements may be different.
 Requests to switch from the residential program to the online law degree program will be reviewed on a case-by-case basis.

-Are online classes available to residential JD students studying on campus?
+Are online classes available to residential J.D. students studying on campus?

 Students in graduate level programs and upper-level students in our residential program have the option of taking certain classes online.
 There must be available space in the class and the student’s reason for taking a JDi class is compelling.